Jessica Fancy-Landry

 Jessica Elizabeth Grace Fancy-Landry (born 1983 or 1984) is a Canadian politician.
 She was elected in South Shore—St. Margarets in the 2025 federal election as a member of the Liberal Party.
 She defeated incumbent Rick Perkins.

 Early life and education

 Born and raised in Caledonia, Queens County, she holds two Masters of Education degrees from Memorial University of Newfoundland.

+At the time of the 2025 Canadian federal election, she lived in Bridgewater, Nova Scotia.